rwynn/monstache/README.md

 When `elasticsearch-pem-file` is given monstache will use the given file path to add a local certificate to x509 cert pool when connecting to elasticsearch.
 This should only be used when elasticsearch is configured with SSL enabled.

+When `elasticsearch-hosts` is given monstache will set the hosts array on the `elastigo` client connection.
+You must duplicate and include in this array value the host that you already configured in the `elasticsearch-url` option along with any other hosts.
+Use this option if you have a cluster with multiple nodes and would like index requests to be intelligently distributed between the cluster nodes.
+Note that index requests will go to only one of the configured hosts within a cluster.
+If you have multiple elasticsearch clusters you should use one dedicated monstache process per cluster.
+This configures the hosts within a single cluster and not across clusters.

 When `dropped-databases` is false monstache will not delete the mapped indexes in elasticsearch if a mongodb database is dropped